lozziboy/arduino-serial-variable-table/README.md

       * is possible to add empty spaces between lines through the following instruction
         `SerialWatcher.EmptySpace();`

-      * is possible to add custom texts through the following instruction
+      * is possible to add custom fixed texts through the following instruction
         `SerialWatcher.Text(F("My custom text"));`

       * after the variables mapping, is necessary to call the update instruction to refresh them all at each loop scan